-Out of these five things, company culture can be directly attributed to four.
+Of these five things, company culture can be directly attributed to four.

 Leverage Culture Correctly

-An immediate manager should set clear expectations, provide adequate materials and relay opportunities for growth.
+An immediate manager should set clear expectations, provide adequate materials, and relay opportunities for growth.
 Failing to include lower-level employees in regular conversations between management creates a sense of frustration or worthlessness that spreads quickly.

 Feeling that you are a poor fit for the job, according to Gallup, is experienced most often when an employee doesn’t have the opportunities to do what they’re skilled at while on the clock.
 Employees are less likely to feel this way when they are given positive feedback about their performance, or are surrounded by a company culture that encourages creativity and values employee input, regardless of position.

-Being surrounded by coworkers that are committed to quality sets the pace.
+Being surrounded by coworkers who are committed to quality sets the pace.
 Taking pride in your work ties back to having solid communication between employees and management.
 Again, a company that fosters creativity and provides constant feedback, thus making the employees feel valuable to the company, will reduce feelings of discouragement that lead to high turnover rates.

 Ultimately, connection to the organization or to senior management is essential for having high employee retention.
 Having employees with values that align with the company is key.